 This indicates a detour.
 We use this symbol when buses have to change a section of their route usually due to road works, constructions works, special events or accidents.

 This indicates a timetable or service change.
 We use this symbol to notify when a service has a new timetable, route or timetable adjustment starting soon.

-No, but we appreciate when passengers make and effort to signal the driver when catching the bus.
+We appreciate when passengers make an effort to signal the driver when catching the bus.
 We recommend when you see your bus coming you stand at the bus stop towards the curb and wave at the driver so that they know you want that bus.
 The drivers will then pull over and let you on.
 If you do not signal the driver they may drive past without seeing you.

 It is up to the driver’s discretion whether an intoxicated person can board the bus or not.
 If the driver believes the person is intoxicated and considers that person a risk to the passengers onboard or the driver they can refuse to carry them.

 If the music on a passenger’s mp3 or phone is annoying other passengers on the bus one person should tell the bus driver.
 The bus driver can then ask the passenger with the music to turn it down.

 If the bus radio music is too loud, tell the driver and they can turn it down from their control panel.

 No the only animal allowed onboard the bus is a guide dog or guide dog in training.